chrislattman/blogging-project/docs/git/README.md

 ```

 On GitLab, tags can be associated with [Releases](https://gitlab.com/chrislattman/blogging-project/-/releases), which contain information about specific tags as well as downloadable files (i.e. the source code compiled into a `.exe` file for Windows users).

+- The [`.gitlab-ci.yml`](../../.gitlab-ci.yml) file associated with this project includes a release job that runs when a Git tag is pushed up

 ### Renaming files in Git